bczsalba/pytermgui/docs/tim/index.md

 - **Speed**

     Since this language is meant to be used in performance-critical applications, it must be pretty fast.
-As of 16th of July, 2022, TIM is magnitudes faster than [Rich](https://github.com/textualize/rich)'s own markup language, the only "competition" I know about.
+As of 16th of July 2022, TIM is magnitudes faster than [Rich](https://github.com/textualize/rich)'s own markup language, the only "competition" I know about.

     This is achieved mostly by smart caching routines, as well as a tightly written parsing algorithm.